Hamilton (Qld)

 Hamilton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 57 projects likely to impact the area.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 57 projects that could impact the area.
 Notable projects include Northshore Hamilton Social and Affordable Housing, Oriel Park Masterplan (Mirvac), Northshore Hamilton Urban Development Area, and Rivergreen.
-The following list details those most relevant.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.